 3. Website navigation

 User of your site should be able to easily move through the various pages in your site.
-The three aspects you should keep in mind while testing the navigation of your site are – ease of searching, information architecture, and the efficiency.
+According to UI/UX design firms, the three aspects you should keep in mind while testing the navigation of your site are – ease of searching, information architecture, and the efficiency.

 - The user should not have any difficulty in finding content.
 Search boxes, links, archived pages, and other navigational features that help in finding the relevant web pages are important for this.